-There are two significant tax benefits to a 401K, and one downside — high expenses and fees.
+There are two significant tax benefits to a 401K, and one potential downside — high expenses and fees.
 Let’s see if we can’t quantify each of these in turn.

 Example — The California Doc with High State Tax

 You get to save money at your marginal tax rate when you contribute to a 401K.
-Let’s consider a married physician making $300,000.
+Let’s consider a married physician couple with a taxable income of $350,000.
 Let’s say she puts $30K into the 401K.
-She’s in the 33% tax bracket.
-Just for fun, let’s say she lives in California, with a 9.3% state tax.
-So she is now saving money at 42.3%.
-So, by putting $30K in, she saves $30K*0.423= $12,690 in taxes.
+For 2019, they’re in the 32% tax bracket.
+Just for fun, let’s say she lives in California, with an 9.3% state tax.
+So she is now saving money at 41.3%.
+So, by putting $30K in, she saves $30K*0.413= $12,390 in taxes.

-The Benefit of Tax-Free Growth
+#2 Tax Benefit of a 401k: Tax-Free Growth

 But let’s just consider the value of having untaxed reinvested dividends.
-Let’s say our investment grows at 8% a year; let’s say 2% of that is a dividend taxed at 15%.
+Let’s say our investment grows at 8% a year; let’s say 2% of that is a dividend taxed at 18.8%.
 So in the taxable account, that means the investment grows at 7.624%, while in the 401K it grows at 8%.
 After 30 years, a $30,000 investment in the taxable account is worth $277,710.53, or about $24K less than the $301,879.71 it would be worth in the 401K.
 Now, this additional gain would be taxed when withdrawn from the 401K, of course, as we saw above at about 12.5%, so we’ll subtract out ~$3000.
 Even so, avoiding that tax as the money grows results in an additional 7.6% return for the 401K investor.

 What About Those High Expenses and Fees of a 401K?

 You can do all you can to minimize high expenses and fees but it is a rare 401K that doesn’t have additional costs when compared to an IRA at a low-cost institution such as Vanguard.
 Even a careful investor could easily pay 0.5% more a year in investment expenses in his 401K.
 Sure, if he changes jobs he can roll that money out to an IRA, and obviously he can do that at retirement, but even so, these additional costs and fees (and sometimes poor investment choices) are sure to take their toll.

 Well, given our assumptions, we see that 13.1% of that 37.4% in benefits was erased by additional fees and expenses of 0.5% per year.
 Increase those fees to 1.5% a year and you’ll have erased all the 401K tax benefits and then some.
-Certainly at 2% expenses you’ll be better off in a taxable account.
+Certainly, at 2% expenses, you’ll be better off in a taxable account.
 But it is a pretty rotten 401K that doesn’t have at least some investment choices with expenses under 1%.
 My own 401K, while it has a few pesky minor fees, at least offers a total stock market index fund from Schwab at 0.07%.
 That’s pretty comparable to what I’d get in an IRA.index fund to be added to the offerings.
 So even if your 401K expenses are pretty high now, you might want to think twice before passing up that tax break.
 And if you have a good 401K, thank your employer.